Team2530/Documentation/docs/guides/opencv-apriltag-detection-py.md

 # Detecting apriltags with OpenCV and Python

-!!! warning "This guide isn't finished yet!"

-    It has all the setup instructions, but aside from that has nothing written yet.

 This guide will show you how to use [[Python]] and [[OpenCV]] to detect [[Apriltag|Apriltags]].

 ## Image sources